 Amputated body parts turn up in shipments of coal.
 Detective Zhang corners a suspect in a punk hair salon, but Zhang’s partner is killed in the operation.
 Zhang resigns, the years pass, and the former top cop is now a drunken security guard.
 But in the dead of an eerily beautiful winter, he once again pursues the killer.
 A more than worthy tribute to Hollywood noir, the uncensored version shown outside China won the Golden Bear for best picture at the Berlinale in 2014.

-Memories of Murder – Bong Joon Ho, 2003, South Korea
+Memories of Murder directed by Bong Joon Ho (2003, South Kore)

 An unwelcome, but experienced and methodical detective from Seoul assists bumbling small-town police in their investigation of a series of particularly gruesome murders of women.
 Tensions mount and the investigation turns destructive as the police are manipulated by their own obsessions in a search for an ever-elusive killer.
 A powerful and emotional crime film, Memories of Murder is as much a study of human failure as it is of criminal pursuit.
 Based on the true story of South Korea’s first serial killer.